Sophia Dodson1

 Robert Godfrey Phillimore, 3rd Baron Phillimore was born on 24 September 1939.1 He was the son of Captain Hon.
 Anthony Francis Phillimore and Anne Julia Pereira.1 He married, firstly, Amanda Aramburu Gonzales-Castillo, daughter of Carlo Hugo Gonzales-Castillo and Aida Aramburu, in 1974.2 He and Amanda Aramburu Gonzales-Castillo were divorced in 1982.2 He married, secondly, Maria Slonim, daughter of Ilya Slonim and Tatiana Litvinov, in 1983.2 He died in 1990.1

-He succeeded to the title of 4th Baronet Phillimore, of Shiplake, co.
-Oxford [U.K., 1881] on 28 November 1947.3 He succeeded to the title of 3rd Baron Phillimore, of Shiplake, co.
-Oxford [U.K., 1918] on 28 November 1947.3 He was educated at Winchester College, Winchester, Hampshire, England.2 He was educated at Royal Military Academy, Sandhurst, Berkshire, England.2 He gained the rank of 2nd Lieutenant in the service of the 9th/12th Lancers.2
+He succeeded as the 4th Baronet Phillimore, of Shiplake, co.
+Oxford [U.K., 1881] on 28 November 1947.3 He succeeded as the 3rd Baron Phillimore, of Shiplake, co.
+Oxford [U.K., 1918] on 28 November 1947.3 He was educated at Winchester College, Winchester, Hampshire, EnglandG.2 He was educated at Royal Military Academy, Sandhurst, Berkshire, EnglandG.2 He gained the rank of 2nd Lieutenant in the 9th/12th Lancers.2

 Citations